 Estate tax concerns impact a very limited number of people.
 According to tax policy advocacy groups, only about 5,400 estates will be subject to the estate tax in 2017.
 If you fear that you are in this select group, speaking with a tax professional about irrevocable life insurance trusts and the use of non-probate transfer mechanisms would be well worth your time.
 If you aren’t in this select group, it may still make sense to pursue a whole life policy if you are in another special circumstance.

-If you have a special needs child or family member, a whole life insurance product that is held by an irrevocable life insurance trust can ensure a lifetime of dignified care for your family member without jeopardizing critical government funded care.
+If you have a special needs child or family member, a whole life insurance product that is held by an irrevocable life insurance trust can ensure a lifetime of dignified care for your family members without jeopardizing critical government-funded care.
 If your family history suggests that you will have costly health care expenses or complications that may burden your family or disqualify you from life insurance later in life, a whole life policy may be ideal to address final expenses and provide lifetime coverage.

 As with most things, there are no absolutes in estate planning and a blended approach that combines whole life and term life insurance can make sense for many people.